-With a strategy that combines local knowledge and skills, with productive innovations and access to markets, 1,967 participants received an income for their participation in the strengthening of productive and commercial networks.
-These networks aim to improve the sustainability of alternatives to coca crops.
+With a strategy that combines knowledge and skills present in each territory, with productive innovations and access to markets, 1,967 people received remuneration in exchange for their participation in the strengthening of productive and commercial networks that will make the development of alternative ventures more sustainable.
+Coke.

-This intervention reinforced the families’ commitment in the substitution of illicit crops and empowered them to become driving forces of sustainable development in their territories.
+This intervention strengthened the families' commitment to the substitution of illicit crops and empowered them to become engines of sustainable development in their territories.

-PNIS is a program developed by the Colombian National Government as part of the Final Agreement to End the Armed Conflict and Build a Stable and Lasting Peace, which considers the solution to the illicit drugs problem as a fundamental aspect of peacebuilding in Colombia.
+The PNIS is a program developed by the national government as part of the Final Agreement for the End of the Conflict and the Construction of a Stable and Lasting Peace, in which the solution to the problem of illicit drugs is contemplated as a fundamental part of the construction of peace in Colombia.

-Read more about the details and achievements of the Contingency Plan to support ex-coca growers families.
+Find out here the details and achievements of the Contingency Plan in support of coca eradicating families.